skbormann/stata-tools/sgpv/README.md

   * Added dialog boxes for all commands except for the sgpv-command.
 Instructions how to add the dialogs to the menubar can be found inside the respective **command**.dlg file.

 ### fdrisk
+* Version 1.2  22.02.2022 : Depreciated the old syntax.
+The old syntax did not work as intended after the switch to the new syntax.
 * Version 1.1  24.12.2020 :
   * Option sgpval became one option 'fcr'.
 The default is to calculate the Fdr.
   * Option nullweights became option 'nulltruncnormal'.
 The former option nullweights("Point") is automatically selected if option nullspace contains only one element.
 If option nullspace contains two elements then the Uniform distribution is used as the default distribution.